DhruvPansuriya/Product_Dev_Kriti-25/README.md

 npm run dev
 ```

-The server should now be running on [http://localhost:3000](http://localhost:3000).
+The server should now be running on [http://localhost:5001](http://localhost:5001).

+The Website should now be running on [http://localhost:5173](http://localhost:5173).